wikimedia/mediawiki-extensions-MobileFrontend/README.md

 #### $wgMFNamespacesWithoutCollapsibleSections

-In which namespaces sections shoudn't be collapsed.
+In which namespaces sections shouldn't be collapsed.

 * Type: `Array`
 * Default: